tearust/tea-docs/What_is_TEA?/TEA_vs_Blockchain.md

-# TEA is layer-2 solution for blockchain
+# TEA Can Function as a Layer-2 Solution for Blockchains

-TEA project ties to blockchain closely.
-A lot of essential consensus algorithm runs inside our layer-1 component - the blockchain we build using Polkadot's substrate.

-However, we do not consider T-rust is a blockchain itself.
-It is more like a layer-2 oracle on top of existing blockchain because the main purpose of T-rust is not to run a self blockchain, but to run a computation oracle for other blockchains.
+The TEA project is built with Polkadot's substrate.
+Its essential consensus algorithm runs inside of our layer-1 blockchain component.
+TEA's layer-1 blockchain can function like a layer-2 oracle that runs on top of existing blockchains and act as a computation oracle for them.

-## T-rust as a computation oracle to blockchains
+## TEA as a Computation Oracle For Other Blockchains
-Smart contracts are the logic running in a blockchain.
-You can use anything happened previous in the block as input perameters for a smart contract function, but if some facts happened outside of the blockchina, smart contracts have no way to know or trust.
-Thus, an Oracle(https://academy.binance.com/en/articles/blockchain-oracles-explained) is needed as the trusted input source.
-This Oracle has nothing to do with the database or the company.
+Smart contracts form the logical layer running inside of blockchains.
+You can use anything that happened previously in the block as input parameters for a smart contract function.
+But if some data happens outside of the blockchain, smart contracts need a way to trust this event.
+An [oracle](https://academy.binance.com/en/articles/blockchain-oracles-explained) is needed as the trusted input source.
 There are many kinds of oracles.
-TEA is the computation oracle which takes input from the blockchain, run complex algorithm out of the chain, then send the computation result back to the chain.
+TEA is a computation oracle that takes input from the blockchain, runs complex algorithms outside the chain, and then sends the computation result back to the chain.

-The reason why do not do the computing inside blockchain lays in the following facts
+There are some good reasons why you don't do the computing inside blockchain:
-- Complicated algorithm cannot run in smart contract due to cost and time it may spend
+- Complicated algorithms cannot run in smart contracts due to computational cost and time.
-- Some computational task required additional hardware's support.
-Such as GPU or AI TPU etc
+- Computational tasks often require additional hardware support such as a GPU or an AI TPU.
-- Some function needs to run against big data which not practical to run in blockchain nodes.
+- Some functions need to run against big data which is not practical to run in blockchain nodes.
-- Some function need external data input from the real world.
+- Some functions need external data input from the real world.

-## Blockchain is the client while T-rust is the server
+## Blockchain is the Client, and TEA is the Server
 ![relationship-between-layer1-and-2](https://github.com/tearust/tea-docs/blob/main/res/layer1-and-layer2.png?raw=true)

-See the diagram above.
-The TEA nodes runs above other blockchains.
-Any blockchain can send a computational oracle request in a blockchain event and receive the result along with PoT (proof of trust) in a tx at the later time.
+The diagram above shows how TEA nodes run on top of other blockchains.
+Any blockchain can send a computational oracle request in a blockchain event and receive the result along with PoT (Proof of Trust) data in a tx at a later time.

-The request (we call it a task) then submitted to the T-rust network.
-One of qualified executor will run the task under the remote attestation by other qualified TEA nodes.
-The result then return back to the blockchain in the format of transaction.
-Once the blockchain received the answer, it can verify the PoT (proof of Trust) then continue the smart contract logic.
+The request (we call it a task) is then submitted to the TEA network.
+One of the qualified executors will run the task under remote attestation by other qualified TEA nodes.
+The result is then returned back to the blockchain in the format of a transaction.
+Once the blockchain receives the answer, it can verify the PoT data returned and continue the smart contract logic.

-T-rust has its own layer-1 blockchain (not shown in the diagram).
-It is for internal use. the main purposes of TEA layer-1 is for
+The TEA Project has its own layer-1 blockchain (not shown in the diagram).
+This internal use layer-1 blockchain has the following purposes:
-- Consensus on Proof of Trust
+- Consensus on Proof of Trust.
-- Token incentive logic
+- Token incentive logic.
-- Key config and stats storage
+- Key config and stats storage.

-Based on this concept, we can consider blockchain is the client while T-rust is the server.
+Based on this concept, we can consider blockchain as the client while the TEA Project is the server.

-## Verify PoT between chains
+## Verify PoT Between Chains
-As a client, there are two conerns using an external oracle
+As a client, there are two concerns when using an external oracle.
-- The result is exactly the computating result from the specific code and input data
+- The result should be the exact computational result from the specific code and input data.
-- No data breaching during the whole process
+- There should be no data breach during the entire process.

-TEA layer1 is a blockchain running parallel with the client blockchain.
-Inter-chain communication allow the client send verification request and get back the confirmation.
+TEA layer-1 is a blockchain running parallel with the client's blockchain.
+Inter-chain communication allows the client to send verification requests and get back confirmations.

-TEA layer1 is build using Polkadot Substrate.
-Any blockchains compatible with Polkadot can easily integrate with T-rust at the first stage.
-Chains from all other platform will be integrated at a future time.
+TEA's layer-1 is built using Polkadot's Substrate.
+Any blockchains compatible with Polkadot can easily integrate with the TEA Project in our early stages.
+Chains from all other platforms will be integrated at a future date.